-During 2020, the Board decided on an overall financial plan and investment framework for the Group's operations, including investments in R&D for both electrification and combustion engines to reduce CO_2 emissions.
+During 2021, the Board decided on an overall financial plan and investment framework for the Group's operations.
 In addition, the Board regularly monitors the Group's earnings and financial position and maintains continuous focus on risk related issues such as overall risk management and ongoing legal disputes and investigations.
-Further, throughout the year, the Board has devoted time to talent review and succession planning and on the review and follow-up of the Company's quality work.
+Furthermore, the Board regularly reviews the management's short and long-term incentive programs to ensure that they fulfill their purpose and drive the right behaviour in the current business environment.